 Lil´ Lemming is a children´s own exhibition, where the family´s little ones can learn to know the fell nature by designing and drawing postcards.

 There is a campfire shelter on Nature Centres grounds.
 If there is no prohibition on lighting campfires in affect, visitors may make a fire in the shelter at any time.

 Nature and day trip trails to Jyppyrä, Lake Pahtajärvi and Näkkälä begin on the Nature Centre grounds.
 On top of Jyppyränvaara hill there is a look-out-point and a campfire shelter.
 On the near-by Peurapolku Trail, there are displays on deer hunting traditions.
 By combining the various paths in the Jyppyrä area a suitable route can be found for everyone.
 The Visitor Centre provides maps.

 A ski trail which leads to the Jyppyrä area ski trail net, begins on the Nature Centre grounds.
 Trails leading to the Pallas - Yllästunturi National Park ski trails begin from a tourist lodge’s grounds near the Nature Centre.
 More information on ski-trails from the Municipality of Enontekiö (www.tosilappi.fi) Tourist Information office tel. int. +358 400 556 215.

-The Cafe is open during the high season.
+The Cafe is open all year round from Monday to Friday.
 The Cafe sells home-made pastries.
 They also sell local food supplies.